12 tribes of israel bible verses

 Simeon: Simeon was the second son of Jacob, and he was noted for his wisdom and cunning.
 He is also credited with leading a successful battle against Amalekites, which earned him great respect among his people.

-See also bible verses about all things work together for good
+See also bible strength verses

 Levi: Levi was the third son of Jacob and one of the founders of Judaism.
 He is best known for his role as a priest, as well as for being an advocate for justice and righteousness in Israelite society.